manthanank/learn-rxjs/README.md

 [Back to top⤴️](#contents)

 ### Mathematical and Aggregate Operators

+Theses operators are used to perform mathematical operations on the source observable.
+Some of the operators are:

+- count
+- max
+- min
+- reduce

 **count** - Counts the number of emissions on the source and emits that number when the source completes.